Free Daily & Weekly Downloads

 The American Revolution: A Fight for Independence

-Summary: This lesson provides a comprehensive overview of the American Revolution, focusing on the causes, key events, and outcomes of this pivotal period in American history.
+Summary: This lesson will provide students with a comprehensive understanding of the American Revolution, focusing on the causes, key events, and outcomes of this significant period in American history.

-- Students will be able to identify and explain key events and figures of the American Revolution.
+- Students will be able to identify the causes and events leading to the American Revolution.

 - Students will analyze the impact of the American Revolution on the development of the United States.